-Rachel Watson is a contemporary artist who currently lives in Athens, GA.
+Rachel Watson is a contemporary artist currently living in Hayesville, NC.

 Watson attended the University of North Georgia, and received a Bachelor's Degree in Studio Art with Concentrations in Photography, Printmaking, Textiles, and Weaving.
-Watson is currently attending the University of Georgia for her MFA.
+Watson received her MFA from the University of Georgia in 2020.

 Watson, a native of Georgia, spent her childhood creating and exploring, which has continued into her adulthood.
 Watson works in a variety of mediums including printmaking, alternative, traditional, and digital photography, weaving, textiles, jewelry and metalwork, video, woodworking, and installation.
 Watson’s current installation work is driven by her research of primary sources and is comprised of labor intensive multiples.
 She has installed her work and spoken at two Georgia Disability History Symposiums as her work deals with the neglected patients at Central State Hospital.

 Watson is currently renovating an elementary school from 1928 into an artist residency and concert venue.

 My work focuses on the forgotten, the neglected, the abandoned.
 It focuses on the people who were uprooted from their homes and admitted into a place with a horrifying reputation and the fear they must have felt.
 The buildings that they lived in; that they died in, that forever changed them are the subject of my recent multi-media exploration of a well-known, defunct mental institution, in Milledgeville, Georgia.